 To implement the first pillar, it is necessary to redefine those countries that have the right to tax some of the consolidated profit, according to the Nexus rules.
 Until now, only countries that, in addition to the country of residence, are physically present with a "permanent establishment" have the right to tax the profits of a multinational.

-According to the new model, countries in which the Group is not physically present, but are economically involved, have also received taxing rights.
+According to the new model, countries in which the Group is not physically present , but economically involved also receive taxing rights.
 However, it must be established how the profits will be allocated to the countries that have been determined in this way.

 Global minimum taxation

-Minimum taxation, a minimum overall tax rate, will be set under the second pillar.
+A minimum overall tax rate will be set under the second pillar.
 It is important to note that if the tax rate at which the profits of a subsidiary or branch of a multinational company are taxed in the host state is below this minimum, the difference up to the global minimum rate may be required.

-The tax reform will bring Switzerland in line with international tax rules by reviewing preferential rates offered to multinationals, but will also reduce baseline rates.
+The tax reform will bring Switzerland in line with international tax regulations—reviewing preferential rates offered to multinationals, and yet will also reduce baseline rates.
 Those who support the new tax system say it will still ensure stability and security for the 24,000 foreign companies based in Switzerland.
-They will, however, be able to reduce costs by requesting deduction of patent revenue or research and development expenses.
+They can additionally, reduce costs by requesting deduction of patent revenue or research and development expenses.

 In the canton where there is a large concentration of multinational companies, Geneva, voters have accepted a plan to set the baseline corporate rate for all companies at 13.99%.
 Previously, it was 11.6% for companies with special status and 24.2% for others.
 Instead, voters in Solothurn have firmly rejected the cantonal implementation plan made available to them.
 Therefore, the authorities will have to come up with an alternative, although Swiss cantons will no longer be able to reduce the tax rates of multinational enterprises.